WHEN DO I USE 9-1-1?

 9-1-1 ..... the first telephone call was a call for help.
 In 1876 Alexander Graham Bell invented the telephone.
 During his testing he spilled a bottle of acid and called out 'Watson, come here, I need you.'
 His conversation was transmitted via the telephone to his assistant Watson in another room, and the first telephone call became a part of history.

-The concept of being able to dial a single (universal) number to report emergencies was first utilized in Great Britain, back in 1937.
-Citizens could dial the digits 9-9-9 and reach a central operator who would in turn dispatch police, fire or ambulance as needed.
+The concept of being able to dial a single (universal) number to report emergencies was first utilized in Great Britain in 1937.
+Citizens could dial the digits 9-9-9 and reach a central operator who in turn would dispatch police, fire or ambulance as needed.